In 1882, Albert Kellogg described the sugar pine (Pinus lambertiana) as a “vast sylvan condor”. Such a lovely simile deserves a closer look.

 Just as the California condor is an exceptionally large bird, the sugar pine is an exceptionally large tree.
 The Champion Tree National Register maintained by American Forests lists a sugar pine 241 feet tall with a crown spread of 48 feet.

-Thomas Elias’s description of the sugar pine could also apply to the California condor:
+Thomas Elias’s description of the sugar pine as a pine could also apply to the California condor as a bird:

 … the titan of North American pines, … the largest and stateliest of all native pines.